AdobeDocs/app-builder/src/pages/guides/security/index.md

 ### I/O Runtime Specific guidelines

-The [security guidelines for I/O Runtime](/apis/experienceplatform/runtime/docs#!adobedocs/adobeio-runtime/master/guides/security_general.md) generally apply for the back-end actions of a App Builder application.
+The [security guidelines for I/O Runtime](/apis/experienceplatform/runtime/docs#!adobedocs/adobeio-runtime/master/guides/security_general.md) generally apply for the back-end actions of an App Builder application.

 The guidelines below are specific to App Builder applications.